zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 information as well as Zope error output into a single log file.
-We do this by directing Zope's event log to standard output, where it is useful when running Zope in foreground mode and where it can be captured by the zdaemon transscript log.
+We do this by directing Zope's event log to standard output, where it is useful when running Zope in foreground mode and where it can be captured by the zdaemon transcript log.

 Unix Deployments
 ----------------